rodrigoneumann/third-milestone-project/README.md

 - Create a file called `.flaskenv` if not exists.

-- Inside the .flaskenv file check for the following commands:
+- Inside the .flaskenv file check for the following entries:
 ```
 FLASK_ENV=development
 FLASK_APP=app.py